crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 - [ ] Consider caching a run if caching is enabled in configuration
 - [ ] Consider allowing alt text for ImageView
 - [ ] Update documentation
-- [ ] Consider using cookie prefixes for secure authentication https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#cookie_prefixes
+- [ ] Consider cookie prefixes for secure authentication https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#cookie_prefixes
 - [ ] Need to be able to see errors
 - [ ] Document steps for creating a new automation
 - [ ] Pull from repository if option is enabled